jasonepage/jasonepage/README.md

 <h1>Hello 👋, I'm <a href="https://jasonepage.github.io/" target="blank"> Jason!</a></h1>
-Computer Science & CIT || University of Oregon
+Computer Science & CIT @University of Oregon, Currently looking for a Summer 2023 Internship!

 <h2>🙋‍♂️ About</h2>
 Hey!
 I'm Jason, a computer science major at the University of Oregon.
 I love all types of programming, but especially enjoy fullstack and backend development!